schenkty/Paradox/network-stressor/README.md

 10. `countAccounts` - return number of accounts built
 11. `recover` - receive all pending blocks for every account, build a batch of send blocks and process send blocks
 12. `repair` - sort seed history from ledger and save to `accounts.json` file
+12. `benchmark` - completes a full block cycle from start to finish

 ## notes - please read